webix-hub/docs/data/desktop/menu.md

 	- **subsign** (boolean) - sets an arrow for an item containing a submenu;
     - **height** and **width** (number) of each item;
 - **openAction** (string) - alters the way of submenu opening - **"click"**.
 If set, you should first click a menu item to enable submenu opening and hiding on "onMouseOver" and "onMouseOut" events.
-To hide submenus, you need to click somewhere outside the menu;
+To hide sub-menus, you need to click somewhere outside the menu;
 - **template** - (string, function) - rules of data presentation.
 See [Data templates](desktop/html_templates.md) article for details;
 - **data** (object) - the inline data desired format.
 See [Loading data](desktop/data_loading.md) article for details
-- **autowidth** - (boolean) adjusts the width of pulldown subitems according to the length of their text, false by default
+- **autowidth** - (boolean) adjusts the width of pull-down sub-items according to the length of their text, false by default

 {{sample 03_menu/11_menu_open_click.html}}